Free Job Application Tracker Templates for Google Sheets

 Ready to build a job application tracker template in Google Sheets yourself?
 Follow the steps below to get started:

-- Create a new sheet: Go to Google Sheets and click the “Blank Spreadsheet” option
+• Create a new sheet: The first step is to go to Google Sheets and click the “Blank Spreadsheet” option.

-- Decide and set up columns: Include company name, job title, status, contact info, date applied, deadline, etc
+• Decide and set up columns: Include company name, role title, position, job title, status, contact info, date applied, deadline, and job description.
+Consider using dropdown menus for status or application stage to keep your data organized.

-- Add formatting: Use date-pickers and color coding to highlight specific columns
+• Add formatting: Use date-pickers, color coding, and dropdown menus to highlight specific columns and maintain consistency.

 While creating a job search tracker template, there are two columns you must build: essential and optional columns.
-The essential columns contain the most critical pieces of data, such as:
+The essential ones are:

 If needed, you can include optional columns that are nice-to-haves but not strictly necessary, like:

-How do I track a job in Google Sheets?
+How do I track a job and interview dates in Google Sheets?

 Once created/downloaded, you need to start entering your job search details and fill out all the columns accordingly.
 Our job tracking template, in particular, supports a few automations and displays the days left to apply as per the set deadline.